acaglayan/MMSNet/README.md

 ```
 ## Evaluation
 ### Trained Models
 Trained models that give the results in the paper are provided as follows in a tree hierarchy.
 Download the models to run the evaluation code.
 Note that we share the used random weights here.
 However, it's possible to generate new random weights using the param `--reuse-randoms 0` (default 1).
 The results might change slightly (could be higher or lower).
 We discuss the effect of randomness in our previous paper <a href="https://authors.elsevier.com/a/1eXMb3qy-3WuW5" target="_blank">here</a>.
+Note that this (random modeling) should be done during training process, not only for evaluation (as the new random set naturally creates a new distribution).
 <pre>
 ROOT PATH TO MODELS
 ├── models